LukasNiessen/programming-paradigms-explained/README.md

 ### Why OO is still a Benefit?

-While C for example can achieve polymorphism, it requires careful manual setup and you need to adherence to conventions.
+While C for example can achieve polymorphism, it requires careful manual setup and you need to adhere to conventions.
 It's error-prone.

 OOP languages like Java or C# didn't invent polymorphism, but they formalized and automated this pattern.
 Features like virtual functions, inheritance, and interfaces handle the underlying function pointer management (like vtables) automatically.
 So all the aforementioned negatives are gone.
 You even get type safety.